TejBirringTM/hereditas/server/docs/deployment.md

 # Deployment

-The project is hosted using [Deno Deploy](https://docs.deno.com/deploy/manual/) under the project name `family-tree-visualiser`.
+The project is hosted using [Deno Deploy](https://docs.deno.com/deploy/manual/) under the project name `hereditas`.

 [Deno Deploy](https://docs.deno.com/deploy/manual/) is a serverless platform for JavaScript, TypeScript, and WebAssembly projects that hosts code on